andrew/ultimate-awesome/README.md

 - [awesome-human-in-the-loop](https://github.com/HumanSignal/awesome-human-in-the-loop) - Awesome List of Human in the Loop resources and references for retraining models. .
 - [awesome-agile](https://github.com/Knowledge21/awesome-agile) - A curated list of agile contents we like based on the 4 agility domains by K21.
 - [awesome-aragon](https://github.com/lkngtn/awesome-aragon) - Curated list of resources related to the Aragon Ecosystem .
-- [awesome-content-marketing](https://github.com/marketinguys/awesome-content-marketing) - A curated list of tools, platforms, strategies, and resources for content marketing, including content creation, distribution, analytics, and optimization.
 - [awesome-keras](https://github.com/markusschanta/awesome-keras) - A curated list of awesome Keras projects, libraries and resources.
 - [awesome-haxe-js](https://github.com/MatthijsKamstra/awesome-haxe-js) - Useful resources for Haxe JavaScript.
 - [awesome-metarl](https://github.com/metarl/awesome-metarl) - A curated list of awesome Meta Reinforcement Learning.